 The Influence of Robert Hope-Jones in the Technical Development of the Pipe Organ:

-Although he cannot be credited with inventing electrically controlled organ action, Hope-Jones made it both safe and reliable.
-He adopted low voltage solenoids and produced a system capable of rapid repetition which could not be out-played by any organist and remains the basis of all electro-pneumatic organ actions to this day.
+Although he cannot be credited with inventing the idea of electrically controlled organ action, Hope-Jones made the first truly safe and reliable system.
+He adopted low voltage solenoids with a low-mass soft-iron armature and produced a system capable of rapid repetition which could not be out-played by any organist and his basic design remains the basis of all electro-pneumatic organ actions to this day.

 Mechanical Improvements to the Pipe Organ

 Hope-Jones devised numerous mechanical changes to make the instrument easier to play and improve the operation and sound of the organ, including:

 - Abandoning traditional draw-stops in favour of a curved ‘Horseshoe’ console layout with tilting stop tablets (so that they were within easy reach of the players hands).

 - Organ manual keyboards had always been installed horizontally, but he discovered that by tilting the manuals at the natural angle adopted by the player’s hand at any given height, they were more ‘natural’ to play.

 - By providing ‘Double Touch’ on manual and pedal keyboards the versatility of the organ was increased, allowing, for instance, a melody and counter-melody to be played with one hand on the same manual at the same time – and using different voices!

 - Perhaps the most significant development as regards the theatre organ was his patented ‘Unit System’.
 This made the most of the capabilities of electric action and through a complex relay system enabled the same stops to be drawn on different manuals.
 By ‘extending’ a rank of pipes a range of different pitched stops could be derived from the extended rank by electrical switching rather than the traditional system of having a separate rank of 61 pipes for each stop, with a consequent saving in both cost and space required..